ThisIsJJones/On-The-House-Service/README.md

 The app is location based so you must be in the bar to join the raffle.
 Once inside, you can join the raffle and see your odds of winning the big prize.

-On-The-House-Service is mostly built with some minor tweaks when building the app.
+On-The-House-Service: Complete.

-On-The-House-App is currently under construction.
+On-The-House-App: Currently under construction.